AlaskaAirlines/AuroReactDemo/README.md

 This app runs and works in all [supported browsers](http://auro.alaskaair.com/support/browsersSupport).
 Please explore the project source to see how the Auro components are being used in a React development environment.

-The [project setup documentation](./PROJECT_SETUP.md) contains all the information for setting up your own project using Auro components.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Example App API